ha165/votin_system/README.md

 The School Electoral Blockchain project is a Laravel-based application designed to facilitate and secure the voting process for school elections using blockchain technology.

+## Aurthor
+Harmony Lumumba Muyagane currently a student in muranga university of technology persuing Bachelor of Science in Information Technology.Third Year Student.

 ## Installation

 Follow these steps to set up and run the project locally: